Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Security analysis

 For such a state, the output $X$ of ideal homodyne detection is a continuous (real-valued) variable whose probability distribution is

 where $g$ is a gain factor and

 denotes a Gaussian in the variable $x$, with mean $\mu$ and variance $v^2$.

 To account for quantum side information we assume that a malicious adversary holds a purification of the thermal state emitted by the source.
-It is well known that the purification of a thermal state can be assumed, without loss of generality, to be a two-mode squeezed vacuum (TMSV) state.
-Thereby one optical mode of this TMSV state, characterized by the field quadratures $\hat q_e$ and $\hat p_e$ is controlled by the adversary.
-The TMSV state is a Gaussian state with zero mean and covariance matrix \cite{Weedbrook2012} \begin{widetext}
+It is well known that the purification of a thermal state can be assumed to be a two-mode squeezed vacuum (TMSV) state without loss of generality (more precisely up to isometries over the environment).
+Thereby one optical mode of this TMSV state, characterized by the field quadratures $\hat q_e$ and $\hat p_e$, is controlled by the adversary.
+The TMSV state is a Gaussian state with zero mean and CM~\cite{Weedbrook2012} \begin{widetext}

 \end{widetext}

 The correlations between the outcome $X$ of ideal homodyne detection and the quantum side information held by the eavesdropper are described by the classical-quantum (CQ) state